Listen to This Article:

 If you’re unsure which of these positions might be right for you, consider seeking mentorship from others in the culinary industry.
 Speaking directly with people who have been there already is a great way to understand what’s involved in these jobs—and which of them you might be a good match for.

 No matter where you see yourself in the kitchen, pursuing a culinary degree can be a great way to help you get there.
-Escoffier’s on-campus and online programs can offer you hands-on experience, business training, and access to knowledgeable Chef Instructors—all of which can be valuable in helping you get closer to achieving your career goals.
+Escoffier’s on-campus or online programs can offer you hands-on experience, business training, and access to knowledgeable Chef Instructors—all of which can be valuable in helping you get closer to achieving your career goals.

 Financial aid, grants, and scholarships are also available to those who apply and qualify, which can help bring your aspiration of leading a kitchen that much closer to reality.